garnaudov/clean-code-fmi-course-2019-2020/ex-1-chess-game-refactoring/README.md

-# React Chess
+# Exercise 1 - Chess game refactoring.

-Two player chess game built with React js.
+The original code of the application and structure: https://www.techighness.com/post/develop-two-player-chess-game-with-react-js/

 ## How To Install And Run Locally